-It is unknown at this time if the fire will continue to burn outside of the new Planning Area.
-The observed and predicted fire behavior has not changed and will continue for the next several days.
+It is unknown at this time if the fire will burn outside of the new Planning Area, as displayed within this Decision.
+The observed and predicted fire behavior has not changed and may continue for the next several days.

 Currently there is a lack of available resources to be assigned to this incident based on the large number of active fires across California and the western states.
 Until adequate suppression resources are provided to the incident, the fire will continue to spread to the east/northeast and south/southeast based on predicted weather and fuels continuity and topography.